rust-lib-project/calibur/README.md

 Our engine has five main modules, which are `WAL`, `MANIFEST`, `Version`, `Compaction`, `Table`.

-* `WAL` module will assign sequence for every writes and then write them into a write-ahead-log file.
+* `WAL` module will assign sequence for every write and then write them into a write-ahead-log file.
 It will run as an independent future task, and some other jobs may also be processed in this module, such as ingest.
 You can think of him as a combination of `write_thread` and `WriteToWAL` in RocksDB.
 The format of file is compatible with RocksDB, so that we can start this engine at the RocksDB directory.